 These items are essential reading for anyone using Quartz 2D:

-Quartz 2D Reference Collection, organized by header file, provides a complete reference for the Quartz 2D application programming interface.
+Quartz 2D Reference Collection provides a complete reference for the Quartz 2D application programming interface.

 Color Management Overview is a brief introduction to the principles of color perception, color spaces, and color management systems.